SMILE Contact Us

 Baby Root Canals

 A root canal for kids, also called a pulpotomy, removes any infected or damaged pulp from inside the tooth.
 Unlike adult root canals that remove all of the pulp, kid root canals only remove the damaged portion.
 This makes the procedure less invasive and faster than an adult root canal.
 While baby teeth may not seem important because they’re temporary, they actually play a huge role in your child’s oral health.
 Saving a baby tooth preserves the functionality of your child’s smile.
 It also helps guide the way for the adult tooth when it erupts.
+Learn more about the signs your child might need a root canal.

 We take a conservative approach to pediatric dentistry, which means we always strive to keep your child’s natural teeth.
 However, there are cases when an extraction is the best choice for preserving your little one’s oral health.
 The most common reasons that a tooth extraction may be needed are: